Skip to content

 Living in Davao City.

 No typhoons, cheaper electricity, quieter pace.
-The default for lowest-friction life in the Philippines — but not for everyone.
+The lowest-friction life in the Philippines for the right person — and the wrong move for someone who needs Cebu's job density or flight options.

 At a glance